 The restaurant chain started by restaurateurs Will Beckett and Huw Gott may have taken over London, but the Seven Dials one is one of the early incarnations and still one of the best.
 There’s a reason they’ve become some of the best-known steakhouses in London.

 Head down the stairs into a world of hushed conversations, delicious cocktails and hearty meals.
 Although food is the centrepiece, it’s the ambience that has locals returning again and again.

-Plus, there’s often the chance to spot a celeb or two – I saw Mick Hucknall on my last trip, which I was just the teeniest bit excited about – rest of my table… not so much.
+Plus, there’s often the chance to spot a celeb or two – we saw Mick Hucknall on our last trip, which we were just the teeniest bit excited about – rest of the table… not so much.

-Much less salubrious, the Covent Garden Cocktail Club isn’t going to win any mixology awards but it is the place to go for reasonable cocktails, loud music and a spot of dancing on the table.
+Much less salubrious, the Covent Garden Social Club isn’t going to win any mixology awards but it is the place to go for reasonably-priced cocktails, loud music and a spot of dancing on the table.

 Yes, you heard me right – dancing on the table.

-Go for their rather ridiculous happy hour, stay for the pumping tunes – it’s always a reliable spot for a cheeky night out without the fuss.
+Go for their rather ridiculous happy hour every day before 8pm to enjoy 2 cocktails for just £13, stay for the pumping tunes – it’s always a reliable spot for a cheeky night out without the fuss.

 PS – you have to sign up for (free) membership before you head down.
 Check in advance on the website for details.

 The cocktails are eclectic and modern, with the Plum Saké Negroni and Lemongrass Collins being just two of our faves from the menu.
 Although you can’t really go wrong here, everything is delicious.

 This 17th century church is known as “the actor’s church”, thanks to its long association with the theatre.